-Groundwater provides over half of the world’s population with domestic water supplies.
-In places where it is readily available, and of good quality, groundwater can be a reliable resource.
-Groundwater storage is extensive in many places, and acts as a natural buffer against climate variability.
+Groundwater provides about 45% and 75% of global and African domestic water demands respectively.
+Without doubt, groundwater supplies have a tremendous role to play in reaching the SDG target for drinking water.
+Groundwater is playing an ever more important role for drinking water services, particularly in rural areas.
+In places where it is readily available, and of good quality, it can be a reliable resource.
+Groundwater storage is extensive in many places and acts as a natural buffer against climate variability.
 However, the quantities that can be abstracted are unevenly distributed, and yields vary.
+Climate change exacerbates this issue, with increased variability of rainfall impacting the amount of groundwater extraction and availability.

-The Sustainable Groundwater Development theme strives to ensure that Groundwater resources are properly considered and sustainably used for developing drinking water supply sources and ensuring their long-term quality and security.
-The theme comprises three topics: Groundwater Resources Management, Professional Water Well Drilling and Groundwater Abstraction as summarised.
+The Sustainable Groundwater Development theme strives to ensure that groundwater resources are properly considered and sustainably used for developing drinking water supply sources and ensuring their long-term quality and security.
+The theme focuses on the following areas:

 The RWSN website library also includes publications on Hand dug wells and Manual Drilling.